 Everyone might not know about the big O or big G. But the big D, yes each of us knows what Divorce means.
-And it isn’t a mistake that we Indians often pronounce it as ‘dievorce’.
-For us, a divorce is still a big ‘no-no’; the end of life for women.
+And it isn’t a mistake that we Indians often pronounce it as ‘divorce’.
+For us, divorce is still a big ‘no-no’; the end of life for women.
 A divorced woman is always viewed with a big question mark.

 The divorced women’s group shares laughter and tears and hugs, and always leaves each other a little more hopeful about the future.

 Problems faced by divorced women in their pre and post-divorce period in India are many.
 The moment a woman thinks of divorce and shares her thoughts with her parents or friends, the advice that she receives is similar – “Don’t even think about taking such a step.
 It’s absolutely not worth it and will seem like nothing in comparison to what you actually will have to go through once you get the divorcee tag.”
 Neeti Singh wonders “Why is it so difficult for the society to look at a Divorcee (esp. female) with respect?
-Why is she considered a curse ?”
+Why has she considered a curse ?”

 Life after divorce is really tough for women in India because of the perceptions people have.
 “Maybe she should have tried harder!
-Maybe she should have given the husband and bond of marriage more importance than her own self respect!
-Maybe she should have just adjusted, just accepted or may be just tried a bit harder!
-Whole world is happily married and adjusting – what is such a big deal if the husband beats her sometimes or has an affair.. she should have adjusted..tried harder… – these are just some thoughts thrown at a typical Indian divorced woman,” says K. Divorce itself is traumatic, but this conditioning and bias makes it much harder for Indian women.
+Maybe she should have given the husband and bond of marriage more important than her own self-respect!
+Maybe she should have just adjusted, just accepted or maybe just tried a bit harder!
+The whole world is happily married and adjusting – what is such a big deal if the husband beats her sometimes or has an affair.. she should have adjusted..tried harder… – these are just some thoughts thrown at a typical Indian divorced woman,” says K. Divorce itself is traumatic, but this conditioning and bias make it much harder for Indian women.
 “But there is hope and many people have started accepting it as just an unfortunate event and giving women the respect without judging their marital status,” feels K.